 There’s an entire fleet of drinking water tracking apps that are, more or less, the same.
-Some apps such as the free Plant Nanny turn the otherwise tedious task of drinking water into a competitive game.
+Some apps, such as the free Plant Nanny, turn the otherwise tedious task of drinking water into a competitive game.
 Users keep their absolutely adorable plant alive as they drink the recommended amount of water each day.
 Other apps, like Hydro Coach, simply track how much water you intake and let you set constant reminders throughout the day.
 There’s even an app called WeTap that crowdsources water fountain locations for thirsty users to get hydrated, helping reduce the dependency on single-use plastic water bottles.

 The Best Smart Water Tracking Bottles

 If you’re looking for something a bit more advanced and regimented, try getting a smart water tracking bottle.
-The H2O Pal Water Bottle tracks exactly how much you’ve drank and, by syncing to its companion app, sends notifications as a reminder to reach your specific hydration goals.
+The H2O Pal Water Bottle tracks precisely how much you’ve drunk and, by syncing to its companion app, sends notifications as a reminder to reach your specific hydration goals.
 For the more artistically-inclined, the beautiful Hidrate Spark 2.0 bottle from Urban Outfitters comes in three clean colors and begins to emit a soft glow when it notices you haven’t taken a sip in a while.

 Don’t want to try an app or a smart bottle?
 Here are our five best tips for how to increase your water intake:

-2. Always eat food with water.
-Especially if you’re eating food full of sugar or sodium–as these are typically dehydrating—pair water with the food.
+2. Always eat food with water, especially if you’re eating food full of sugar or sodium–as these are typically dehydrating—pair water with the food.
 It’ll help your digestion as well.